hiendang7613vulcan/test_01/z.md

 > Summary of the entire meeting for those who didn't attend.

 **Overview**
-The meeting focused on the first reading of the Health Care Workers Minimum Wage Ordinance, which proposes a $25 minimum wage for health care workers in Long Beach.
+The City Council discussed the first reading of an ordinance to establish a $25 minimum wage for health care workers in Long Beach.
+Public comments were heard, and a vote was conducted.

 ### 🔹 Key Discussion Points

-- City Attorney presented the ordinance for first reading.
+- City Attorney presented the ordinance to amend the Long Beach Municipal Code by adding Chapter 5.96.
-- Public comments were made by community members and health care workers, emphasizing the importance of the ordinance to address understaffing and financial struggles.
+- Public commenters expressed support for the ordinance, citing understaffing, inflation, and the need for fair wages.
-- Council members voted unanimously to approve the first reading of the ordinance.
+- The ordinance was approved in the first reading with a unanimous vote of 9-0.
-- The ordinance will be brought back for a final reading in the next regular City Council meeting.
+- The final reading of the ordinance is scheduled for the next regular City Council meeting.

 ---